DorianRegester/AdobeAnalyticsPluginsForAppMeasurement/TabFocusVelocityAuditor/README.md

 **tabFocusVelocityAuditor** is a specialized analytics utility designed to measure "Attention Economics" by tracking how users interact with browser tabs.
 In an era of multi-tab browsing, simply having a page open does not guarantee user attention.
 This script quantifies engagement by measuring tab-switching frequency (Velocity) and the percentage of time the page spent in the foreground (Attention Share).

-Developed by **Dorian D. Regester**, a Digital Analytics Professional and Implementation Engineer, this tool provides critical technical context for interpreting session duration and engagement metrics in enterprise environments.

 ---

 ## Key Features